 The Honda CG125 is, in a word, bouncy.
 Especially if riden by a large lady in a tabard down to Netto.
 But that's OK, because only a complete madman would expect a Honda CG125 to handle anything like an Aprilia RS125.
 The basic suspension does the job and if you are on the hefty side, then jack up the preload on the Honda CG125's shocks.

 The Honda CG125 motor plods on remarkably well, often with very little maintenance.
 In fact you could probably run the thing on turnip juice for 1000 miles without it suffering engine failure.

 OK, you need to run your motorbike on distilled chicken dung.
 No problem, buy a Honda CG125 and it will probably get you home.
 The Honda CG125 is - or at least was - the very definition of rugged reliability, although it's arguable that the original version had more durable cycle parts than later examples.

-Maintaining a Honda CG125
+Maintaining a Honda CG125 - change the oil regularly

-CG125s should have their engine oil changed ever 750-1000 miles to keep things happy.
+CG125s should have their engine oil changed every 750-1000 miles to keep things happy.
 The spring-loaded screen mesh oil filter also needs to be checked and cleaned if necessary.
 There is also a centrifugal oil filter on the end of the oil pump that should be cleaned periodically.